Kuo Chun-lin

-Kuo Chun-lin (郭俊麟 (Guō Jùnlín); Japanese romaji:Kaku Shunrin; born 2 February 1992) is a Taiwanese baseball pitcher who is a free agent.
-He had played for the Saitama Seibu Lions of Nippon Professional Baseball (NPB).
+Kuo Chun-lin (郭俊麟 (Guō Jùnlín); Japanese romaji:Kaku Shunrin; born February 2, 1992) is a Taiwanese professional baseball pitcher for the Uni-President Lions of the Chinese Professional Baseball League (CPBL).
+He has previously played in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions and in the CPBL for the Fubon Guardians.
 He attended the National Taiwan University of Physical Education and Sport.

 Career

 Saitama Seibu Lions

 Kuo signed with the Lions after pitching for the Chinese Taipei national baseball team at the 2014 Asian Games, where he earned a silver medal.
 In November, Kuo won the final of the inaugural World Baseball Softball Confederation 21U Baseball World Cup by pitching a 9–0 shutout versus Japan.
 Kuo made his NPB debut against the Orix Buffaloes on March 29, 2015, pitching five innings, giving up three runs and recording the win.
-He finished the season with a 3–7 record and 5.31 ERA over 21 games, and resigned with the Lions on November 18, 2015 for a one-year contract worth at least ¥30 million.
+He finished the season with a 3–7 record and 5.31 ERA over 21 games, and resigned with the Lions on November 18, 2015, for a one-year contract worth at least ¥30 million.
 Kuo was named to the Chinese Taipei national baseball team for the 2017 World Baseball Classic.
 He returned to the Lions in the 2018 season.

 On December 2, 2019, Kuo became a free agent.